imaneamirat/backup-wordpress/README.md

 ```
 Usage :
 Define wordpress host in the ansible inventory
-Needs the files backup-wp.conf and AES.key to be present in the same location
+Needs the files backup-wp.conf and AES.key to be present in the same directory.

-These files has to be the same as the ones on the original WordPress server
+These files have to be the same as the ones on the original WordPress server

 ansible-playbook wp_restore_after_clean_install.yml
 ```